Privacy Policy

 - View all Dryx-stored data in

-~/Library/Application Support/Dryx/ - Delete individual scan snapshots from within the app
+~/Library/Application Support/Dryx/ - Delete individual inspection snapshots from within the app

 - Remove the app and all associated data directories at any time